skip to Main Content

 If you cannot get approved for anything, see if you can become an authorized user on someone else’s account.
 Verify that the payment activity is reported to credit bureaus.
 This is an excellent way to slowly rebuild your credit.

-The best ways to rebuild your credit can depend on your personal situation.
+The best ways to rebuild your credit after bankruptcy can depend on your personal situation.
 A bankruptcy attorney can not only help you through the bankruptcy process but provide advice on rebuilding your credit.

 Back To Top